 - Due to the epidemic situation, do not forget to pack a travel-size hand sanitizer, and of course, good quality Face Masks with a filter.
 Buy more before your trip.
 Not everywhere, it is easy to buy masks with filters.
 We have to get used to the fact that they become something normal.
 And we should take care of our and others’ safety.

-- Finally, pack America the Beautiful Pass.
-Priced at $ 80, you have one year’s access to all US National Parks, most state parks.
+It’s a Utah national park’s road trip.
+Admission to the national parks is payable.
+Buy & pack America the Beautiful Pass.
+Priced at $79.99, you have one year’s access to all US National Parks, most state parks.
 It is your ticket to more than 2,000 federal recreation sites across the country.
 So, don’t forget to pack it.
-A weekly admission fee to one national park is $ 35.
+A weekly and daily admission fee to one national park is $30-35.
 So it is much more profitable to buy an annual card for all parks.
-Pass is good for 1 full year for a vehicle.
-So, it”s beneficial if you plan to go to more than 3 national parks during a year.
+Pass is valid for 1 year from the month of purchase.
+So, it’s beneficial if you plan to go to more than 3 national parks during a year.
+Buy it online before your Utah Mighty 5 trip to avoid queuing at the entrance to the park.

 Where to stay during the Utah National Parks Road Trip?

 But no matter what you decide, book your accommodation well in advance.
 This is true for both hotels and campgrounds.
 From April to the end of September, Utah Mighty 5 is a trendy destination.
-Therefore, check and compare prices on TripAdvisor, booking.com, and hotels.com and book your stay.
+Therefore, check and compare prices on TripAdvisor, and booking.com, and book your stay.

 Day 1 Utah National Parks Itinerary: Arrive in Las Vegas, drive to Springdale